The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 - Use of 8 GPS track logs of car, bike and hike routes.
 - Re-use of the World Port Index dataset.

-**Free online Topographic Content Services**
+**Free online Topographical Content Services**
-To learn how to work with web map services The GeoStack Project uses 3 free online web map services and also their web applications for testing.
+- To learn how to work with web map services The GeoStack Project uses 4 free online web map services and also their web applications for testing.
   - Notice there are limits to the number of map tiles or map views per month for these free services but it is more than enough to learn how to program.

-- 2D Maps: OSM web map service for OpenStreetMap and OpenSeaMap maps and Thunderforest to lean how to work with a service that uses an API key to access theire maps.
-Instructions are also added to use Thunderforest as an example of a free web map service fow which you have to register an account to get an API key to learn how to work with it.
+- 2D Maps: OSM web map service for (1) OpenStreetMap and OpenSeaMap maps and (2) Thunderforest to learn how to work with a service that uses an API key to access their maps.
+For Thunderforest you need to register a free account to request their API key.

-- 3D Maps: Cesium ION voor de 3D web map services that supply aerial maps (in TGP the Bing Arial maps are used as an example and Cesium Terrain Server met geladen DEM files, ook hier een gratis Cesium account voor de toegang.
-Not very accurate height profiles because of low res DEM files.
+- 3D Maps: for height maps (3) Cesium ION is used for the 3D web map services that provide an online Cesium Terrain Server pre-loaded with DEM height files and the option to visualize both topographical maps and aerial maps.
+  - For the use of Cesium ION you need to register a free account.
+  - The DEM files used in the Cesium ION Service are low resolution so the height profiles are not very accurate.
+Understandable because of the costs and that's why the GeoStack course explains how to download and use these large high resolution DEM files.
+  - In the GeoStack Cesium demo web app the (4) Bing Aerial maps are used as an example but there are other map options too.

 **Content summary**
 - All in all, the documentation and source code totals up to more than 1.000 pages to learn from!
-- Complemented by around ### minutes of video!
+- And... complemented by many minutes of video!
-- And... with thanks for the re-use to the creators of the Open Source Software and publishers of the Open Content Datasets!
+- And... with thanks for the re-use opportunities to the creators of the Open Source Software and publishers of the Open Content Datasets!
 Enjoy!

 ## Environment